mqbu-mqbu0212/bimanual-ovalization-index/README.md

 CSV files with 3 columns: `time, y, x` (no header). `START`/`END` marker rows are automatically removed.
 Missing samples (pen-off, recorded as `0,0`) are handled via interpolation.

 Filename format: `<subject_id>_<condition>.csv` (e.g. `A_CDL.csv`)

+The folder structure is unrestricted.
+All CSV files under the input directory are collected regardless of nesting depth or structure.
+Files can be organised by subject, by condition, or placed flat — the pipeline handles all cases.
+Subject ID and condition are determined solely from the filename, not the folder name.
+If the filename contains no `_`, the subject ID will be set to `unknown`.

 ### Output